lehmanwics/lehmanwics.github.io/_posts/2017-07-30-summer-update.md

 Buuuut, I still dream about data frames so there's no escaping work you love. :)

-This week were all presenting our research and what we have learned so far from the data we have been working with.
+This week we're all presenting our research and what we have learned so far from the data we have been working with.
 It's bittersweet to finish the program but I am excited to take what I have learned and apply it to projects I've been thinking about.

 --------------------------------------------------